Cost-oblivious storage reallocation: Footprint Minimization

-When there is not enough available space in any of these buffers, a \defn{buffer flush} operation is triggered, after which the object is inserted.\footnote{As described in this section, $V_t(i)$ immediately increases to count the new object, but the object is not yet placed in the array.
-Next, the flush occurs, and finally the new object is placed in the array.
-Our extension in \secref{db} places the object before performing the flush; this extension requires an additive $\Delta$ working space during the flush procedure.} During a buffer flush, all objects in some suffix of buffers get moved to their proper payload segments and the segment and region boundaries get redefined.
+When there is not enough available space in any of these buffers, a \defn{buffer flush} operation is triggered (see \figref{flush}), after which the object is inserted.
+During a buffer flush, all objects in some suffix of buffers get moved to their proper payload segments and the segment and region boundaries get redefined.

 If the new size-$w$ object belongs to a larger size class than any other active object, then we instead create a new payload segment and buffer segment for the new size class located immediately after the last size class's segment, increasing the total space used by at most an additive $w + \epsilon' w$, for some constant $\epsilon'$.
-(The overflow segment is empty, as it is only used during a buffer flush, and hence is implicitly moved to after the new size class.)
+(The overflow segment is empty, because it is only used during a buffer flush, and hence implicitly resides after the new size class.)

-When an active size-$w$ object is deleted, it leaves a hole until the next buffer flush occurs.
+When a size-$w$ object is deleted, it leaves a hole until the next buffer flush occurs.
 A dummy deletion request is added to the buffer and forced to consume $w$ space.
 This buffered dummy request is not freed until the next buffer flush.
-Since both inserting and deleting a job of size $w$ reduces the space in the buffer by $w$, we can analyze insertions and deletions as a single case.
+Since both inserting and deleting a job of size $w$ reduces the space in the buffer by $w$, we can analyze insertions and deletions together.

 \begin{invariant} The overflow segment is empty except during buffer flush operations. \end{invariant}